 Citalopram hydrobromide has been associated with suicidality and worsening depression especially in children, adolescents, and young adults (younger than 24 years old).
 Antidepressants increased the risk of suicidal thinking compared to placebo in children, adolescents, and young adults.
-Advantages and disadvantages of using citalopram hydrobromide or any other antidepressant in these populations are based on the patient's condition and physician’s judgment.
+The advantages and disadvantages of using citalopram hydrobromide or any other antidepressant in these populations are based on the patient's condition and physician’s judgment.

 Patients of any age who start antidepressant therapy should be monitored and observed closely for clinical worsening, suicidality, or unusual changes in behavior.
 Citalopram hydrobromide is not approved for use in pediatric patients.

 Increased risk of suicidal ideation and treatment-emergent suicidal ideation (TESI) has been a real concern in younger patients at the onset of therapy.
-However recent studies showed the lowest rate of suicide in the group of patients receiving citalopram compared to the groups receiving placebo.
+However recent studies showed the lowest rate of suicide in the group of patients receiving citalopram compared to the groups receiving a placebo.
 In the case of citalopram, analysis of the date from 17 controlled clinical trials involving 5000 patients indicated that the group of patients receiving citalopram had the lowest rate of suicide compared with the group receiving placebo, a tricyclic antidepressant, or other SSRI.
-A meta-analysis of the escitalopram clinical trial database-consisting of 2277 escitalopram-treated patient and 1814 placebo-treated patients- also yield no indication the escitalopram increase suicidal behavior in major depressive disorder and anxiety disorder.
+A meta-analysis of the escitalopram clinical trial database-consisting of 2277 escitalopram-treated patients and 1814 placebo-treated patients- also yield no indication the escitalopram increase suicidal behavior in major depressive disorder and anxiety disorder.

 Family and twin studies provide some evidence of a genetic influence on suicidal behavior, and it has been postulated that TESI may also be genetically influenced.